Delroy Garrett: Fictional character biography

 During Kang the Conqueror's war on Earth, a being of immense power entered the Solar System.
 This was the "triple evil" which Tremont had supposedly founded the Triune Understanding to defeat.
 Powering up the Triune's spaceship, Tremont and the Avengers traveled to face the being.
 During the battle, Tremont's true reasoning became clear: he sought the power of the "triple evil" for his own.
 In the past, he had stolen the triangle power of 3-D Man, and resurrected his two dead brothers as Lord Templar and Pagan.
 He then formed the Triune Understanding to enable him to find the other triangle fragments of power.
 The "triple evil" contained the final power he sought.
 During the battle, Tremont killed his brothers and his followers by drawing all their power and life energy into himself, intending to take the power of the Triple Evil and use it to become a god to those on Earth, but he ultimately lost control of the immense power.
 Triathlon, though, was able to channel the power and defeated the "triple evil", realising that the power could only be controlled by one who strived for others rather than for themselves.
 With Triathlon now in control of the pyramid, the Avengers then returned to Earth and ultimately defeated Kang and the Scarlet Centurion in their bid to take over the planet.
 Following Kang's defeat, Triathlon dissolved the pyramid's remaining energies to prevent it being any further threat, subsequently sacrificing the last of his power to restore the 3-D Man and his brother to their independent forms.
 When the Avengers later reorganized under a United Nations charter, Triathlon left the team along with some other members.

+Triathlon appears in JLA/Avengers, where he is taken over by Starro.
+Triathlon is defeated by the Rhino, but being a then-current member of the Avengers, he reappears among the Avengers at the end being transported away from Krona's base when the timestream gets realigned and the DC Universe and the Marvel Universes are separated.

 During the Civil War storyline, Garrett re-emerged as a member of Captain America's Secret Avengers, declaring his stance against the Superhuman Registration Act.
 He was named among the missing in the wake of the final battle.

 Following the Superhuman Registration Act's passage, Garrett was recruited in the Fifty State Initiative.
 Serving as a squad instructor, he assisted in the training of new recruits while training to become a team leader for one of the 50 states.
 Garrett took on a new alias, 3-D Man, and when his Initiative training was complete he was assigned to Hawaii.